 action, which destroys or alters the work of another student.

-Tampering with grades, grade books or otherwise attempting to alter grades assigned
+with grades, grade books or otherwise attempting to alter grades assigned by the

-the same paper or report for assignments in more than one course without the prior
+paper or report for assignments in more than one course without the prior written

-as his/her own," that student is committing an act of plagiarism.
-The most common
+own," that student is committing an act of plagiarism.
+The most common form of

-form of plagiarism among college students is the unintentional use of others'
+plagiarism among college students is the unintentional use of others' published

-published ideas in their own work, and representing these ideas as their own by
+ideas in their own work, and representing these ideas as their own by neglecting

-neglecting to acknowledge the sources of such materials.
-Students are expected
+to acknowledge the sources of such materials.
+Students are expected to cite all

 expects in terms of acknowledging sources of information on papers, exams, and